 Quantum computation and molecular and nanotechnology will radically change the face of computers in years to come.
 The goal of fifth-generation computing is to develop devices that respond to natural language input and are capable of learning and self-organization.

+Q5.
+Explain: Personal Computer, Notebook Computer and Smart Phone.

 A personal computer (PC) may also refer to any small, relatively inexpensive computer designed for an individual user.
 In price, personal computers range anywhere from a few hundred dollars to thousands of dollars.
 All are based on the microprocessortechnology that enables manufacturers to put an entire CPU on one chip.